mschnitzer/unreal-engine-opensuse/README.md

 Please note that whenever you add new C++ classes to your project, you need to run that exact same `make` command again to build your sources.
 I guess the `Compile` function from within the editor works as well, but I didn't test it.

+#### 6. Reporting Issues

+If you are running into issues with the Unreal Editor 4 on openSUSE, feel free to create an issue for this repository.
+I may not be able to help with any issue, but I can try to give my thoughts on the issues you encounter.